For Agencies

 Run every client project the same way

 Use consistent task-list structures across clients — Discovery, Design, Build, QA, Launch — so new team members know exactly where to look.
-Duplicate a project template when a new client signs to avoid reinventing the kickoff every time.
+Spin up a project template when a new client signs to avoid reinventing the kickoff every time.

 3